openedx/edx-documentation/en_us/install_operations/source/platform_releases/eucalyptus.rst

 What's Included in Eucalyptus
 ******************************

 The Open edX Eucalyptus release contains several new features for learners, course teams, and developers.
-See the release notes for the :ref:`openreleasenotes:Open edX Eucalyptus Release` for more details.
+For more information, see :ref:`openreleasenotes:Open edX Eucalyptus Release`.

 *******************************
 What Is the Eucalyptus Git Tag?